CATEM1NAL/APyday-2/FAQ.md

 the game after connecting to a multiworld.

 ## I'm trying to connect to a multiworld, but it disconnects instantly.
 Check the client!
-If it's failing and popping an error box, something is going horribly wrong - otherwise there should be a message that explains the issue.
+If something is going horribly wrong, it should tell you the reason.
+If nothing is happening then something is going *horribly* wrong.